 Fax: + 44 (0)1908 653750

 All aspects of criminal justice history, c.1750-present; the historiography of nationalism; the social history of poverty and welfare; memoirs and autobiographies as historical sources.

 Current research projects include a broad history of the Vagrancy Act (1824) and its manifold impacts on English society, a history of the development and impact of Photofit as a technology of police identification, and a theoretical piece analysing the genesis and trajectory of historical criminology.

-I am currently Deputy Chair for a new second level history course in production - A225 The British Isles and the Modern World, 1789-1914, which will introduce students to the development of Britain and Ireland over the long nineteenth century, foregrounds interconnections with the wider world.
-He was production co-chair of A326 Empires, 1492-1975, which focussed on the comparative history of empires over the longue durée, and has written teaching Units for A200 Exploring History: Medieval to Modern, 1400-1900, for A824 Social Problems, Social Thought, Social Action, for A825 MA History and for W100 Rules, Rights and Justice.
+I am currently Chair for a new second level history course in production - A225 The British Isles and the Modern World, 1789-1914, which will introduce students to the development of Britain and Ireland over the long nineteenth century, foregrounds interconnections with the wider world.
+I was production co-chair of A326 Empires, 1492-1975, which focussed on the comparative history of empires over the longue durée, and have written teaching Units for A200 Exploring History: Medieval to Modern, 1400-1900, for A824 Social Problems, Social Thought, Social Action, for A825 MA History and for W100 Rules, Rights and Justice.
 An Introduction to Law.

 The Open University is a member of CHASE (The Consortium for Humanities and the Arts, South-East England), an AHRC-funded Doctoral Training Partnership.
 I serve as our Academic Lead on the CHASE Management Board and as Chair of the CHASE Training and Development Group.
 If you would be interested in applying to CHASE for a doctoral studentsihp, I'd be delighted to hear from you.

 I am the editor of the bi-lingual journal Crime, History and Societies/Crime, Histoire et Societes.

 |International Centre for Comparative Criminological Research (ICCCR)||Centre||Faculty of Social Sciences|